To buy or not to buy from overseas ?

 As told me a major US dealer : "Meade Instruments does not allow their USA dealers to ship outside of the USA.
 They have it in writing and we signed their contract and respect their wishes.
 The others have no written contract and we would be happy to supply any of their equipment."

-In this matter, recall that any non-european product purchased in the U.K. or in Switzerland, two countries out of the Euro zone are, like any other european country, automatically crippled by an importation taxe of 19.6% plus about 4.5% for toll servicing.
-In other words, that you buy a device in Germany or in the U.K., there are much chances that both companies have the same prices, with a slight fluctuations due to the exchange rate.
-In both cases, you have simply to add the handling/shipping.
-And in no circumstance you could be payed back for the taxe paid abroad !
+In this matter, remind that product exported from the United Kingdom or from Switzerland, two countries out of the Euro zone are automatically crippled by an importation taxe of 15% plus 4.5-9% for toll servicing (custom clearance).
+In other words, that you buy a product in Belgium, United Kingdom or Switzerland, there are much chances that the three companies have the same prices, with a slight fluctuations due to the exchange rate.
+In all cases, you have simply to add the handling/shipping.
+And in no circumstance a private client could be payed back for the taxe paid abroad !

 Charges for the transportation